Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Special Case: Continuous Langevin Dynamics

 \section{Special Case: Continuous Langevin Dynamics}

 Clearly, given \cref{thm: main result sup and mean} all we need to do in order to derive explicit generalization bounds for \emph{any} Markovian training procedure, is to find a stationary distribution, and bound its potential (or its expectation at $p_0$).
-In this section, we will exemplify our results in a few special cases of continuous-time Langevin dynamics (CLD), which have a normalized stationary distribution, and we can write it analytically.
+In this section, we will exemplify our results in a few special cases of continuous-time Langevin dynamics (CLD), a commonly studied approximation for NN training with ``infinitesimal learning rate'' (\eg \citep{mandt2017stochastic}, see \cref{sec: comparison for cld} for additional references), which have a normalized stationary distribution that we can write analytically.

 \textbf{Additional notation.} In the following, it will be convenient to consider a parametric model.
 Specifically, we assume that there exists some parameter space $\PARAMDOM \subseteq \bbR^\PARAMDIM$ that parameterizes a hypothesis class $\calH \subseteq \calY^{\calX}$ via a mapping $\PARAMDOM \ni \param \mapsto h_\param \in \calH$, and assume Markovian dynamics \emph{in parameter space}, instead of in the hypothesis space (note that Markov processes in parameter space may not be Markovian in hypothesis space, but the same generalization results apply ).
 We shall also use, with some abuse of notation, $\varphi \rb{\param} = \varphi \rb{h_\param}$ for any data-dependent or data-independent function $\varphi$ over hypotheses, \eg a training loss/objective $\trainloss$ w.r.t a training set $S$.
 Finally, we use $\calC^2$ to denote the space of twice continuously differentiable functions on $\PARAMDOM$.